MicrosoftDocs/fabric-docs/docs/data-warehouse/security.md

 ## Workspace roles

-Workspace roles are used for dev team collaboration within a workspace.
+Workspace roles are used for development team collaboration within a workspace.
 Role assignment determines the actions available to the user and applies to all artifacts within the workspace.
 - For an overview of [!INCLUDE [product-name](../includes/product-name.md)] workspace roles, see [Roles in workspaces](../../roles-workspaces.md).
 - For instructions on assigning workspace roles, see [Give Workspace Access](../../get-started/give-access-workspaces.md).